OfficeDev/office-js-docs-pr.pt-br/docs/develop/dialog-api-in-office-add-ins.md

 > [!NOTE]
 >
 > - A variável `loginSuccess` poderia ser inicializada por meio da leitura da resposta HTTP no provedor de identidade.
-> - A implementação do e `getProfile` das `getError` funções não é mostrada.
+> - A implementação das `getProfile` funções e `getError` não é mostrada.
 Cada uma delas obtém dados de um parâmetro de consulta ou do corpo da resposta HTTP.
 > - Anonymous objects of different types are sent depending on whether the sign in was successful.
 Both have a `messageType` property, but one has a `profile` property and the other has an `error` property.

 The handler code in the host page uses the value of the `messageType` property to branch as shown in the following example.
 Note that the `showUserName` function is the same as in the previous example and `showNotification` function displays the error in the host page's UI.